packnback/site/packnback.github.io/content/blog/work_begins.md

 ---

-This is the beginning of a project to design and implement a new backup tool called packnback, which aims to provide an open source security sensitive backup tool.
+This is the beginning of a project to design and implement a new backup tool called packnback, which aims to provide a high performance, security conscious, open source, security conscious backup tool.

 It makes sense to explain why we should bother in the first place, and what interesting features a new tool can bring to the table.